icedragon668/Restart/README.md

 -->

 ToDo: Learn async and await
+ToDo: Review data-attr
 <!-- 14 10 2019: APIing
     I want to get better with async and await functions

     this lesson requires more refactoring

--->
+    got the api calls working as hoped, using only fetch()

+    the DOM portion of this lesson is not yet finished while not huge, I would like to review the data-attr portion -->
 Next: unit03/04 cont.